- HR Digitisation

 Step 4: Integrate your data

 Once the HR software has been chosen, data integration will be necessary.
 Adding employees, their working hours, their positions, personal data, etc. This step can be quite long, but the advantage is that, in theory, you only have to do it once.

 If you have a lot of employees, and therefore a lot of users, we advise you to ask the person who will be in charge of using the tool to take care of it or ask the tool’s customer support if an automatic integration can be done.
 It is crucial that the HR department's decisions are data-driven and cloud-based.
 This guarantees the customer experience improvement along the process.

 Step 5: Get your employees on board

-It is therefore important to carry out a real onboarding process in order to train employees to use the HR solution and encourage them to use it on a daily basis.
-Of course, choosing an intuitive and easy-to-use HR software makes it easier to complete this step and for employees to accept this new tool, as compared to a tool that is difficult to learn and not visually appealing.
+It is therefore important to carry out a real onboarding process in order to train employees to use the HR solution, encourage them to use it on a daily basis and, therefore, ensuring an effective employee experience.
+Of course, choosing an intuitive and easy-to-use HR software makes the learning and development of the process easier for employees to accept this new tool, as compared to a tool that is difficult to learn and not visually appealing.

-Do not hesitate to list the advantages for employees when using the HR tool.
-For example, here are some arguments you can share to encourage them to use it:
+Do not hesitate to list the advantages that employees benefit from when using the HR tool.
+For example, here are some arguments the HR leaders can share to encourage them to use it: